Fyroman/vue-services/README.md

 })

 export default {
-  // Services registered here will be available using this.%services
+  // Services registered here will be available using this.$services
   services: {
     BookService,
   },